-I really lose track of time and it’s difficult to remember what year and month issues of XLR8R came out as some issues of the magazine only ever had a number to denote the chronology of release.
+I really lose track of time and it’s difficult to remember what year and month issues of XLR8R came out, as some issues of the magazine only ever had a number to denote the chronology of release.
 I’m guessing that this issue came out in ’98 or ’99.
-Either way this is an interview with Stefan Robbers and Harold de Kinderen.
-The article headline is “Holland’s Stefan Robbers,” but Harold was there too and made some interesting comments.
-I think the interview was conducted in the Parc 55 hotel on Cyril Magnin street, just around the corner from me in the Tenderloin.
-I probably did this interview and then rushed to work at Amoeba.
+Either way this is an interview with Stefan Robbers and Harold de Kinderen, aka Acid Junkies.
+Due to an unfortunate editing mistake the article headline in the print magazine was “Holland’s Stefan Robbers,” but Harold was there too and made some very interesting comments.
+I think the interview was conducted in the Parc 55 hotel on Cyril Magnin Street in San Francisco, just around the corner from where I stay in the Tenderloin.
+I probably did this interview and then rushed to work at Amoeba Music on Haight Street on the train.
 The halcyon days of the late ’90s.

 In the current wave of hysteria over European dance music, a lot of attention has been thrust upon the French and Swedish, but many forget that Holland has been a hotbed of techno and house production before either of the former two nations really came into the picture.
 One underground producer who has pushed the envelope for European techno is Eindhoven, Holland resident Stefan Robbers.
 He began making music in 1990, having been influenced buy the early sounds coming from Chicago and Detroit and by the British acid house tunes.
 Back then he was among about two or three other producers in Holland including Jochem Paap, aka Speedy J. Stefan has recorded as Florence and Terrace (to whom we are eternally grateful for the storming remix of Ron Trent’s “Altered States,” which inspired Slam to make “Postive Education), REC, Conman, and under his own name for Amsterdam’s 100% Pure imprint.